pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 module.exports = {};
 ```

-Next, let's write your first function, which will have a SQL query.
+Next, write your first function, which will have a SQL query.

 **IMPORTANT** - this will be an async function.
-You need to wait for the database's response before you try to return a value.
+You need to wait for the database's response before returning a value.

 ```js
 const db = require("../db/dbConfig.js");